What’s your story? Entrepreneurs get asked variations of this question a lot: the most important answer is the one they tell themselves.

 - The Future: what you ultimately hope to accomplish, a vision of a better world you are working to bring about.

-Pay close attention the next time you tell someone you have just met the story of your entrepreneurial journey.
+The next time someone you have just met asks, “What’s your story?” pay close attention to how you tell the story of your entrepreneurial journey.

 Trackback from your site.